 OpenSky Secured Visa: $3,000 maximum limit

 If you’re worried about the credit impact of applying for a new card or if bad credit has you doubting your odds of approval, the OpenSky Secured Visa could be a great credit-building option for you.
-Not only can you put down as much as $3,000 and get a matching credit limit, but you won’t have to undergo a credit check to be approved for the card.
+You can put down as much as $3,000 and get a matching credit limit, and since this is a “soft pull” credit card, you won’t have to undergo a credit check to be approved.

 Indeed, all cardholders receive the same APR (17.39% variable) and are eligible for the same credit limit range ($200-$3,000), regardless of their credit history.
 This makes the OpenSky Secured Visa especially appealing if you have severely damaged credit due to late payments or bankruptcy.